datafold-dev/datafold/doc/source/contributing.rst

 Setting up *datafold* for development
 -------------------------------------

-This section describes all steps for code development.
+This section describes all steps to set up *datafold* for code development.

 Quick set up
 ^^^^^^^^^^^^

-The following bash script includes all steps, which are detailed below.
+The bash script includes all steps that are detailed below.

 .. tabbed:: pip